asathoor/simple/README.md

 ## Carolina Nymark's Tutorial

-Here is one of the best tutorial for WordPress frontenders: [WordPress Full Site Editing](https://fullsiteediting.com/lessons/creating-theme-json/) The tutorial here are excellent.
+Here is one of the best tutorial sites for WordPress frontenders: [WordPress Full Site Editing](https://fullsiteediting.com/lessons/creating-theme-json/) The tutorial here are excellent.

 Make sure that you try the nice [Block Theme Generator](https://fullsiteediting.com/block-theme-generator/)!